dennis-tra/nebula/README.md

     next_visit_due_at       TIMESTAMPTZ,
     -- When did we notice that this peer is not reachable. first_failed_visit      TIMESTAMPTZ,
-    -- When did we first notice that this peer is not reachable. last_failed_visit       TIMESTAMPTZ,
+    -- When did we first notice that this peer is not reachable anymore. last_failed_visit       TIMESTAMPTZ,
     -- When did we last visit this peer.
 For indexing purposes. last_visited_at         TIMESTAMPTZ   NOT NULL,